kbmcsekumar/ansible-sep-2023/Day1/README.md

 ## What is Docker?
 - is an application virtualization technology
 - each container represents one application
+- container doesn't OS Kernel
+- container doesn't get its own dedicated Hardware resources
+- each container has its own shell, port range and Network stack
+- each container gets an IP address
+- each container has a file system

 ## Hypervisor vs Docker